GandalfTea/Notebooks/CS/OS/Operating Systems From 0 to 1/x86 Assembly And C.md

 1. If the new data fits after .data, which are 24-bits, then the total size of `bit_field` is still 4 bytes, or 32-bits.
 2. If the new data does not fit, the remaining bits are still allocated in new storage, without the previous bits.

+&nbsp;

 In the example, 4 data members each can access 8 bits of information, together can access 4 bytes of the integer first declared by `.data1`.
 As can be seen by the assembly code, the values of `bf` fallow natural order as written in the C code : `12 34 56 78`.
 In contrast, the value of `i` is a number as a whole, so it is subject to the rule of little endianess ans thus contains the value `78 56 34 12`.
 Note that the final byte in `bs`is `804a02f`, but next to it is the number `12`.
 This `12` does not belong to the `bf`. _objdump_ is just being confused that `78` is an opcode. `78` coresponds to `js` instruction, and it requires an operand.
 For that reason, _objdump_ grabs whatever next byte it finds after `78`.
 A better tool to view assembly is `gbd`, which will ne used in later chapters.

 Unlike in `bs`, each data member in `ns` is fully allocated as an integer, 4 bytes each, 16 total.
 As we can see, a bit field and normal struct are different: bit field structure data at the bit level, while normal structu works at byte level.

+&nbsp;

-Finally, te struct `bf2` is the same as `bf`, but it contains one more data member : `.data5` defined as _char_.
+Finally, the struct `bf2` is the same as `bf`, but it contains one more data member : `.data5` defined as _char_.
 For this reason, another 4 bytes are allocated just for `.data5`, even though it can only access 4 bits of information.
 The final values of `bf2` are : `12 34 56 78 0f 00 00 00`.
 The reamining 3 byes must be accessed by the mean of a pointer, or casting to another data type that can fully access 4 bytes.

 &nbsp;